yuseow/GCP_Certs_Notes/data_engineering/data_engineering.md

 - indicative of the overall load and throughput of the system. consistently high number can point to insufficient processing power on the subscriber's end or the publisher sending messages at a rate that the subscribers can't handle.
 2. Oldest unacknowledged message

+**Exam tips:**
+- Tracking the number of unacknowledged messages in Pub/Sub helps understand the backlog or processing delay in the source, indicating how effectively the pipeline is consuming messages.
+Monitoring the bytes used in Dataflow as a sink metric provides insight into the amount of data being processed and stored, reflecting the throughput and potential storage impact of the pipeline.
+This combination of metrics offers a comprehensive view of both the input and output performance of the pipeline.
+  - Tracking the number of unacknowledged messages in Pub/Sub and the number of elements added in Dataflow doesn't provide insight into the volume of data being processed.
+The number of elements added may not reflect data size or processing issues, which makes it less comprehensive for monitoring throughput and storage impact.
+  - Monitoring CPU utilization in Dataflow and the bytes used in Pub/Sub focuses on system resource usage, which may not directly indicate pipeline performance issues related to message consumption or data processing efficiency.
+CPU utilization alone doesn't account for message backlogs or data flow problems, which are critical in pipeline monitoring.
+  - Focusing on latency in Pub/Sub and the number of failed insertions in Dataflow overlooks important indicators like message backlogs and data throughput.
+While latency can help identify delays, it doesn't reflect how efficiently messages are consumed, and failed insertions don't capture the complete data-processing performance across the pipeline.
+- If a subscriber application was down for several hours, causing it to miss some critical messages, a strategy that allows the subscriber application to receive and process messages that it missed during downtime would be to to increase the message retention duration in the Pub/Sub topic and utilize the seek operation to replay missed messages.
+  - The message retention setting determines how long Pub/Sub retains undelivered messages in a topic before they are deleted.
+By increasing this duration, you ensure that messages sent during the subscriber's downtime are retained.
+When the subscriber application is back online, you can use the seek operation to reset the subscription's acknowledgment state to a timestamp in the past, allowing the subscriber to receive and process the messages that were published during its downtime.
+This approach ensures that no critical messages are lost due to temporary subscriber outages and provides a robust mechanism for message recovery.
+- Dead letter queues are used for messages that fail to be processed after a certain number of delivery attempts, not for replaying messages missed during downtime.
+- Using a pull subscription model and increasing the acknowledgment deadline would help in scenarios where the subscriber needs more time to process messages, but it doesn't solve the issue of replaying messages that were missed during the subscriber's downtime.
+- Implementing snapshot and seek functionality involves taking snapshots to capture the state of the subscription at a specific point in time, but this approach is more complex and requires manually managing the snapshots.

 **Using Kafka with Pub/Sub**
 - May need to use when there are hybrid workloads (connecting on-prem database to GCP), collect logs from on-prem kafka and send to GCP for analysis or have an app in GCP but alsp store data on-prem using Kafka
 - GCP has a Pub/Sub Group Kafka Connector to connect Kafka to GCP.
 2 versions of the connector, from the perspective of the role Pub/Sub plays in the setup